 ◦ Are you past the date listed on the ticket to pay or appear in Court?

-If the Answer to any of those questions is YES then you most definitely want to consult an Attorney.
+If the Answer to any of those questions is YES then you most definitely want to consult a Missouri speeding ticket attorney.

-While there is no guarantee your insurance will go up, it is a common occurrence.
+While there is no guarantee your insurance rates will increase, it is a common occurrence.
 The reason for this is the high risk the insurance company bears by keeping you as an insured driver.
-When you get a traffic ticket due to a moving violation or when you have an accident, a certain number of points are assigned to your license.
+When you get a a Missouri speeding ticket or when you have an accident, a certain number of points are assigned to your license.
 If you accumulate too many points in too short a time period, your license can be suspended and your insurance rates can increase.
 Insurance companies often charge more to drivers with traffic tickets and poor driving record.

 Can I keep this off my record?

 Maybe.
-Paying a ticket might seem like the easiest way to take care of things, but if you simply pay your ticket you will probably end up with points on your license and may pay increased insurance rates.
-In most cases we can get your fines reduced and/or help you avoid getting points on your record.
+Paying a Missouri speeding ticket might seem like the easiest way to take care of things, but if you simply pay your Missouri speeding ticket you will probably end up with points on your license and may pay increased insurance rates.
+In most cases we can get your fines reduced and/or help you avoid getting points on your Missouri driving record.
 Some drivers will be required to take a driver’s safety class, but each case is different.

 Will I lose my License?

-In order to answer this question we will need to know how many points are on your record currently as well as the current charge.
-The Department of Revenue adds points to your record when it receives notice that you were convicted of a moving violation - a traffic violation while your vehicle was in motion.
+In order to answer this question we will need to know how many points are on your Missouri driving record currently as well as the current charge.
+The Department of Revenue adds points to your Missouri driving record when it receives notice that you were convicted of a a Missouri speeding ticket.
 The number of points you receive for a conviction depends on moving violation of which you are convicted.
 For example, a conviction for speeding in violation of a municipal ordinance will result in 2 points being added to your license while a conviction for speeding in violation of state law will result in 3 points being added to your license.
-A conviction for leaving the scene of an accident in violation of state law will result in 12 points being added to (and the immediate suspension of) your license.
-The following are some examples of some state law violations and their point values:
+A conviction for leaving the scene of an accident in violation of state law will result in 12 points being added to (and the immediate suspension of) your Missouri driver license.

 Do I need to go to Court?

-If you retain an Attorney you probably do not need to go to Court, but every case is different.
-Be sure to ask your attorney if you are needed in Court well before the Court date, and if you are unavailable give them plenty of notice so they can get it reset to a new date.
+If you retain a Missouri speeding ticket attorney you probably do not need to go to Court, but every case is different.
+Be sure to ask your Missouri speeding ticket attorney if you are needed in Court.

 How much will this cost me?

 There are multiple things to consider when looking at costs.
-The cost of hiring an attorney can be as low as $150.00.
+The cost of hiring a Missouri speeding ticket attorney can be as low as $99.00.
 However, in most cases you will still need to pay some Court fines and Court costs.
-Never-the-less, paying an attorney may save you a lot more in the long run.
-Having an attorney will likely keep you from having to take off work to attend Court, they may be able to keep the points off your record, which in turn may keep your insurance rates from going up.
-In any case consultations are free so it doesn’t cost you a dime to find out.
+Never-the-less, paying a Missouri speeding ticket attorney may save you a lot more in the long run.
+Having a Missouri speeding ticket attorney will likely keep you from having to take off work to attend Court, they may be able to keep the points off your record, which in turn may keep your insurance rates from going up.

-What happens if I just pay my ticket?
+What happens if I just pay my Missouri speeding ticket?

 Do I have to take a driving class?

 Depending on the situation you may have to take a driving class.
 However in today’s world of technology it may be easier than you think.
 Many times the courses you need to take can be done on line in just a short period of time and may cost as little as $25.00.
-Contact an Attorney to determine if you are eligible for a point reduction in exchange for taking one of these driving courses.
+Contact a Missouri speeding ticket attorney to determine if you are eligible for a point reduction in exchange for taking one of these driving courses.

 What if I have a warrant?

-Contact an attorney immediately.
-An attorney can many times arrange to get the warrant withdrawn without you ever having to go to Court.
-If the Judge requires your appearance and sets a bond, many times an attorney can save you thousands of dollars with a bond reduction motion or may even be able to have you released on your own recognizance.
+Contact a Missouri speeding ticket attorney immediately.
+A Missouri speeding ticket attorney can many times arrange to get the warrant withdrawn without you ever having to go to Court.
+If the Judge requires your appearance and sets a bond, many times a Missouri speeding ticket attorney can save you thousands of dollars with a bond reduction motion or may even be able to have you released on your own recognizance.

 What if I forgot to pay my ticket on time?

-This does not necessarily mean you are going to jail, but it does mean you should contact an attorney to help you resolve the situation.
+This does not necessarily mean you are going to jail, but it does mean you should contact a Missouri speeding ticket attorney to help you resolve the situation.
 People make mistakes, but if you ignore the matter it could result in bigger problems including jail time.

 Can I handle this myself?

 Maybe.
-However, it doesn’t cost a dime to find out if an attorney can help.
-As noted above, the ramifications of just paying a ticket can be costly not only to your pocket book, but also your driver’s license.
+However, the ramifications of just paying a ticket can be costly not only to your pocket book, but also your Missouri driver’s license.
 Some have the impression that they can just go down and speak to the prosecutor.
-While this may be true in some cases, for most people this tactic is ineffective and in some cases the prosecutor may not talk to you at all.
-The prosecutor is at a superior negotiating position already, and an unrepresented defendant only worsens the situation.
+While this may be true in some cases, for most people this tactic is ineffective.
+The prosecutor is at a superior negotiating position already, and an unrepresented defendant may worsen the situation.
 Remember the age old adage; “a person that represents themselves has a fool for a client”.

 What do I do when I am pulled over?